Drinkingpants74/TidPit/README.md

 ## Install:
 Some modules have dependency requirements.
-They are:
+You do not need every dependency, just the ones necessary for the Modules you want to use.

+### Dependencies:
 Clock: None

 News: [GNews](https://github.com/ranahaani/GNews)